top of page

 JULIE WHITE

-A maverick brewery, with a true independent spirit, fighting for survival.
+A maverick brewery, with a true independent spirit, the Black Sheep Brewery is a Yorkshire treat.

-It is a bittersweet guide from me today, as it has just been announced that Black Sheep, one of the country's most famous brewers, has gone into administration.
-It is such a shame as I visited them just last month and really enjoyed my experience and their beer.
+The Black Sheep Brewery in Masham, North Yorkshire was saved from administration in May 2023 by the London-based investment firm Breal Group.
+The brewery continues to trade under the Black Sheep name.
+I had visited them just last a month before they made their announcement and really enjoyed my experience and their beer.
 Black Sheep Brewery has a great range of products, a compelling brand story, a retail space selling quality merchandise, friendly, welcoming and knowledgeable employees, all based in a flagship brewery offering tours, a lively bar and restaurant.
-So, I write this with a heavy heart, hoping that there is a positive outcome for the brewery and its employees, and encourage you to check out their brewery experiences and products, while you still can.
+So, I write this with a bit of extra cheer, knowing that there was a positive outcome for the brewery and its employees, and encourage you to check out their brewery experiences and products.

 The COVID-19 pandemic and rising costs have had a significant impact on the beer industry in the UK, particularly on small and independent breweries such as Black Sheep.